Top 40 ETL Interview Questions & Answers for 2024

 ETL is a commonly tested data engineer interview question subject.
 In addition to understanding common definitions, and scenario-based questions for ETL.
 You should also practice a variety of data engineer SQL questions, to build your competency in writing SQL queries for ETL processes.
 For more SQL help, premium members also get access to our data science course, which features a full module on SQL interview prep.

-If you want to learn from the pros, watch Interview Query’s mock interview with an Amazon Data Engineer.
+If you want to learn from the pros, watch Interview Query’s mock interview with an Amazon Data Engineer, or check out our blog as well.